“But behind all your stories is always your mother’s story, because hers is where yours begin.” ~ Mitch Albom

-After the genocide ended, I vowed that I would not call anyone mom or dad ever again.
+After the genocide against the Tutsi ended, I vowed that I would not call anyone mom or dad ever again.
 I actually despised hearing some fortunate classmates at my high school bragging about their parents.
 I was extremely bitter.
 I kept my word though, until August 2008 when I met the most amazing woman at a mutual friend’s dinner, in Rochester, New York.
 Her name is Glori Lovall.
 Few months later, she gave me the greatest possible honor: to call her my MOM.
 To make things even better, she’s only two years younger than my mother Colette would be.
 For the first time since I lost my parents, someone called me “daughter.”
 I rejoice everyday!

 In a few words, I raised myself.
 I never had a role model, or just someone to give me an advice on how things work.
 It’s ironic how I still struggle to adjust to a life where my new Mom tells me things, and when it exactly turns out as she told me, she says: “may be you should start listening to your mother”.
 Or something like reminding me to eat, visit some people, print out directions to get to places even when I have both a smartphone and a regular GPS, simple things like that.
 I can’t imagine a life without hers in mine.
 I am truly humbled by God’s wonders.